A Literary Paris Deja Vu back to the ’20s

 Books were hard to come by for struggling writers with limited funds, so Hemingway took advantage of Shakespeare and Company’s lending library.

 He also enjoyed perusing the stalls along the Seine, as bibliophiles have done for generations since.
-This trip, I spent most of an afternoon there.
+This trip, I spent most of the afternoon there.

 What a place to visit: the view across the river is pretty spectacular, and the books from Hemingway’s era are tucked into every nook and cranny.
 Paris was then, and still is, a book-reading city.